Romans 5:18-21 To save the world, believers must live as Jesus lived and exercise divine authority to forgive sins.

 So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.

 Through one transgression committed by Adam, there resulted in condemnation to all men.
-To be condemned is to be relegated to the caste of sinners and slaves awaiting eternal death.
-Here, sinners are imprisoned in the devil’s dungeon of sin, poverty and sickness.
+To be condemned is to be relegated to the caste of sinners and slaves in a fate of inevitable death.
+Here, sinners not only face inevitable death, their souls are imprisoned in hades awaiting judgment.
 For God had in the beginning set forth in the Law: “In the day that you eat of it, you will surely die” (Genesis 2:17b).
 However, God in His mercy have provided a way to annul what He had set forth.
-Through Jesus’s one act of righteousness, all men are exonerated from condemnation and death.
-What is that righteous act that acquitted humanity?
-Why is that act considered as righteous by God?
+Through Jesus’s one act of righteousness, all men are given a way of escape from condemnation and death.
+What is that righteous act that acquitted humanity from death?
+Why is that act considered as righteous and effectual by God?

 At the Father’s bidding, Jesus willingly surrendered Himself to evil men to be executed on the cross.
 In so doing, Jesus demonstrated perfect love towards the Father.
 At the same time, perfect love towards man by asking the Father to forgive the sins of His tormentors.
-Thus, Jesus’s act of righteousness fulfilled the legal requirement to exonerate humanity (justification).
+Thus, Jesus’s sacrifice through the shedding of His blood fulfilled the legal requirement to exonerate all who believe (justification).

 For as through the one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.

-The judicial exoneration of man (justification) alone is insufficient to accomplish God’s plan for humanity.
-Man’s inclinations towards sin and disobedience must be turned towards righteousness.
-Adam’s sinfulness has caused his descendants to take after him (many were made sinners).
-As children observe the way their parents live, children inevitably live like their parents.
+The judicial exoneration of man’s sin alone is insufficient to accomplish God’s plan for humanity.
+Man’s inclinations towards sin and disobedience must be transformed towards righteousness (justification).
+Adam’s corrupt ego has caused his descendants to take after his nature (many were made sinners).
+As children observe the way their parents live, children invariably live like their parents.

-Jesus stemmed the transmission of sinful inclinations through His life of righteousness and obedience to God.
-Not only did Jesus stop the regress of morality in humanity, but He also turned humanity towards righteousness.
+Jesus stemmed the transmission of corrupt human ego through His righteous ego and obedience to God.
+Not only did Jesus exonerated the transgressions for all who believed, but He also gives them a righteous ego (the Christ within) towards godliness and perfection.

 The Law came in so that the transgression would increase; but where sin increased, grace abounded all the more.